jeanhoyos/frogs_robot_module/README.md

 ```
 Branch main set up to track remote branch main from origin.
 ```
-And you can see the folder content on the Github repository.
+And you can see the folder content on the Github repository after refreshing the page.

 ## Start to use the module